gustavo0070000/AjeitoFinanceiro/README.md

 # AjeitoFinanceiro
-# EasyFinance: Your Personal Finance Analyzer Powered by AI
+# Ajeito-Financeiro: Your Personal Finance Analyzer Powered by AI

-EasyFinance is a web application that helps you understand your financial transactions by fetching data from different bank accounts connected via Pluggy and analyzing them using Google's Gemini AI.
+Ajeito-Financeiro is a web application that helps you understand your financial transactions by fetching data from different bank accounts connected via Pluggy and analyzing them using Google's Gemini AI.
 It provides insights into your spending habits, categorizes your expenses, identifies recurring payments, and suggests potential savings.

 ## Getting Started

-This guide will walk you through setting up and using EasyFinance.
+This guide will walk you through setting up and using Ajeito-Financeiro.

 ### Prerequisites